Copyright © Graham A C John 2009-2020

-Handbell Manager enables up to four USB motion controllers to be used as dummy handbells with change ringing simulators for Windows i.e. Abel and Beltower currently.
+Handbell Manager enables up to four USB motion controllers to be used as dummy handbells with change ringing simulators for Windows i.e. Abel, Beltower, Ringing Room and Muster currently.
 Other simulators may be added in future versions of Handbell Manager with the cooperation of their authors.

 Handbell Manager is free software: you can redistribute it and/or modify it under the terms of the GNU General Public Licence as published by the Free Software Foundation, either version 3 of the Licence, or (at your option) any later version.